PierreUginet/replication_code_JEEM_anemia/README.md

 The data on Annual Paratistic Incidence (API) at district level are available on the following link.
 We use data from 2018.
 [https://ncvbdc.mohfw.gov.in/Doc/Annual-Report-2018.pdf](https://ncvbdc.mohfw.gov.in/index1.php?lang=1&level=1&sublinkid=5784&lid=3689)

+## Code structure

+In each folder, the files being used in the following stages are in the *output* folder.
+The files being intermediaries within each stage are in the *interm* folder.

 ## Dependencies